stef-writes/AlbusLanding/content.md

 Albus exists for that future.

-It’s not just another AI productivity tool.
-Albus is a **creative intelligence environment**—one designed to capture how people think, not just what they produce.
-A space for curiosity, clarity, and computational expression.
+It's not just another AI productivity tool.
+Albus is an **Independent Creator Environment (ICE)**—an AI-native IDE for designing expert systems.
+It captures not just what you produce, but how you think—bridging curiosity, logic, and computational creativity.

 It's an **instrument of intelligence**, one to be played by the curious.